mrclschstr/restic-backup-docker/README.md

 ## Why this fork?

 At the moment (July 2019) the container [lobaro/restic-backup-docker](https://github.com/lobaro/restic-backup-docker) is based on busybox and therefore backups to SFTP don't work anymore (see [#27](https://github.com/lobaro/restic-backup-docker/issues/27)).
-I forked the project and use the [golang (with alpine)](https://hub.docker.com/_/golang) container as a basis.
-The container is significantly bigger now, but backups to a SFTP target are working again.
+I forked the project and use the [alpine v3.10](https://hub.docker.com/_/alpine) container as a basis.
+The container is a little bit bigger now (~20 MB compared to 10 MB), but backups to a SFTP target are working again.

 # Quick Setup